sadhanaavasarala/learning-library/workshops/ttc-dev-ops-starter-kit/LabGuide100.md

 # Lab 100
 ## Introduction

-This is the first of several labs that are part of the **DevOps Starter Kit.** This workshop will walk you through building a microservices architecture for a Cloud Native project that will create and use several Microservices built using various technologies.

-You will be applying DevOps principles to build you applications, provision your services and automate deployment of your applications.
+This is the first of several labs that are part of the DevOps Starter Kit.
+This workshop will walk you through building and deploying a Cloud Native project that will create and use several Microservices built using various technologies.
+You will be applying DevOps principles to build your applications, provision your services and automate deployment of your applications.

 Please direct comments to: Cam Crockett (cam.crockett@oracle.com)